Unnaipol Oruvan (1965 film): Release and reception

 The film was censored on 30 December 1964 and sent for the 12th National Film Awards (1964).
 However, it got released only on 27 February 1965.
 Jayakanthan released the film himself as the distributors backed out citing there were no known actors in the film.
 It won the Third Best Feature Film at the National Film Awards ceremony.
 The film is widely considered by the critics as the first neorealistic film in Tamil cinema.
 It started a new wave and is seen as a trendsetter for realistic films in Tamil cinema.

 Despite receiving critical acclaim, the film was a failure at the box office.
 It was also screened at the Soviet Union.
 Politician K. Kamaraj appreciated the film, saying the Government must enable the public to watch this film freely so that the message of the film could reach out better and to larger audiences.
 French film critic Georges Sadoul praised it as a "neo-realistic masterpiece".
-As of September 2013, no print of the film is known to survive, making it a lost film.
+As of September 2013, no print of the film was known to survive, seemingly making it a lost film.
+However, Jayakanthan's family posted the film on his birth anniversary 24 April 2023 on YouTube.
 Ananda Vikatan, in a review dated 7 February 1965, wrote that Jayakanthan was bringing in a new wave with the film.
 The reviewer added that the realistic and new wave film would making everyone watch it at least once.